danny-zh/epam_intro_cloud_devops/Linux.md

 When need to search for a file or directory within a the filesystem structute we can use three different commands: find, locate and grep

 - find: support various options to narrow down the search to find items based on its type like a regular file or a directory.
-It mainly works with the path that is given to complete the search, if the path is not specified by default searches all filesystem under /
+It mainly works with the path that is given to complete the search, if the path is not specified by default searches all filesystem under . (current directory)

   `$ find /tmp -name core -type f -exec rm {} \; # The commands searchs within the /tmp folder a file with name core and then removes it`